ntotten/ntotten.github.io/_posts/2018-07-22-nginx-on-heroku.md

 date: 2018-07-22
 layout: post
 title: Running NGINX on Heroku with Docker
-description: Deploy a Docker image running NGINX on Heroku in just a few lines of config.
+description: Deploy a Docker container running NGINX on Heroku in just a few lines of config.
 ---

 Docker is a great way to manage your NGINX deployments.
 Heroku is a great place to deploy Docker.
 While many of the buildpacks on Heroku use NGINX and can be configured to also serve as a reverse proxy, it sometimes is useful to run NGINX on its own.